philzook58/parabola/README.md

-# TTPP - The TZPP Parabola Project
+# TTPP - The TTPP Parabola Project

 This is some parabola generation software.
 It makes svg files for a laser cut parabola.
 I used Ponoko which seemed really expensive